Kurosaki123456/Machine-Learning-based-Breakout-Prediction/README.md

 2. Open a terminal, navigate to the directory containing these files, and execute the appropriate script based on the model you want to test:

   To test the Adaboost model, run: python Feature_vectors_classification_by_Adaboost.py

   To test the Logisitic regression model, run: python Feature_vectors_classification_by_Logistic_Regression.py

 3. Once the script executes, it will initiate a loop that iterates over various feature combinations with a fixed dimension.
 You can modify the number of features and their corresponding combinations in the script to meet your specific requirements.

 4. Note: We apologize for including some code written in Chinese; we are working to provide a fully English version in future updates.

+## Project Structure
+The project is organized as follows: